 With love and support,

 Licensed Heal Your Life® Coach

 P.S.
-If you’re getting warning signs of living against your truth, and you’re ready to stop the madness and live in your truth, I’d be happy to coach you on this and show you how.
-Contact me at email@example.com for more information, or schedule your complimentary Relationship Breakthrough Session here: bit.ly/scheduleRBS.
+If you’re getting warning signs of living against your truth, and you’re ready to stop the madness and live in your truth, I’d love to coach you through this and show you how.
+Contact me at firstname.lastname@example.org for more information, or schedule your complimentary Relationship Breakthrough Session here: bit.ly/scheduleRBS.